+Snuggle up, furfriends!
 Winter here in the land of the long white cloud often feels a bit more like the land of the long grey grizzly rain cloud!
 Rain or shine, we go walkies every day, and that makes for rather soggy doggies (and humans).
-These simple little DIY flannelette dog blankets do double-duty as effective dry cloths.
-Occasionally, a good towelling is in order, but these little blankets wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
+These simple DIY flannelette dog blankets do double-duty as effective dry cloths.
+The little blankets are very absorbent but wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
+Here’s how to make a simple single-layered hemmed DIY flannelette dog blanket or dry cloth.

-These cotton flannelette blankets, unlike our quick dry synthetics, were made to be cute and cosy (of course!) but also to help soak up moisture.
-This sneaky little tip has stayed in my memory ever since many years ago my sister-in-law shared that her son’s old baby blankets made the best wraps for drying her wet hair.
+These DIY flannelette dog blankets, unlike our quick-dry synthetics, were made to be cute and cosy (of course) but also to help soak up moisture.
+This sneaky little tip has stayed in my memory ever since many years ago when my sister-in-law mentioned that her son’s old baby blankets made the best wraps for drying her wet hair.
 Very effective, but much lighter and more comfortable than a towel.

-Cotton flannelette is a woven cotton fabric that’s brushed to raise the fibres, which gives the material its soft fuzzy feeling.
+Cotton flannelette is a woven cotton fabric that’s brushed to raise the fibres, giving the material its soft fuzzy feeling.
 It’s referred to as “nap” in fabric terms, which makes it sound even cosier!
-Check out the photo below of Oli nested in the freshly washed and dried flannelette, pre-cutting.
+I made the mistake of setting my sheets down during prep, and the dogs quickly pounced.
+Check out the photo below of Oli nested in the pile of freshly washed and dried flannelette pre-cutting.
 Cosy indeed, cheeky rascal!

 Material Selection and Design Factors

-My single-layered blankies were made by repurposing the flat sheet from a flannel sheet set.
-It cost less to but a set than a single fitted sheet (go figure) when I added a fitted sheet over the mattress protector on our dogs’ big bed.
+My single-layered DIY flannelette dog blankets were made by repurposing the flat sheet from a flannel sheet set.
+It cost less to buy a full bed set than just a single fitted sheet (go figure) when I added a fitted sheet over the mattress protector on our dogs’ big bed.

 Because I’m upcycling, the prep is a little different here than with by-the-meter materials, like our double layered reversible flannel blankets, but the fundamentals are the same.
 Even a single sheet is plenty wide for making dog blankets.
-Since I don’t machine dry, I made them rectangular, with a width to fit my indoor drying rack which is very handy if I can’t line dry.
+Since I don’t machine dry, I made the blankets rectangular, with a width to fit my indoor drying rack.
+Very handy if I can’t line dry due to bad weather.
+Again, these were designed for towelling and snuggling wet dogs, which means we want them to wash and dry easily and quickly.
+They’re still big enough to use as a lightweight blanket, but on the smallish side for my big boys compared to one of their full sized blankets.

-Although these single-layered blankets were relatively quick and easy to make, reversible double layered flannelette blankets are even easier.
+It’s worth noting that although these single-layered blankets were relatively quick and easy to make, reversible double layered flannelette blankets are even easier.
 They’re warmer and more absorbent, but the thickness means they take longer to dry.
 These lightweight single layered dry cloths are a perfect compromise.
+If you’re looking for a warmer blanket, check out our reversible blankets instead.

 Supplies and Materials

-To make a similar blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
-The blanket can be fully hand sew but it would be a very long sewing project!
+To make a similar DIY flannelette dog blanket, you will need flannelette fabric or a flannelette sheet, suitable thread in a coordinating colour, cutting tools, and a sewing machine (affiliate link).
+The blanket can be fully hand sewn, but it would be a very long sewing project!
+It’s a quick and easy DIY with a sewing machine.
 Everything can be measured and cut with scissors, but a rotary cutter, mat, and straight edges are handy if you have them.
 An iron and ironing board (with pressing cloth if needed) are also highly recommended for this project.

 - Flannelette sheet or fabric